ibm-cloud-docs/subnets/faq.md

 {: faq}

 Because of incompatibility between IP address styles, you cannot use IPv4 and IPv6 global IP addresses interchangeably.

-## How much does it cost to add a global IP to my account?
-{: #faq-global-ip-how-much}
-{: faq}

-For global IP pricing, see [Pricing for IBM Cloud subnets](/docs/subnets?topic=subnets-pricing-for-ibm-cloud-subnets).

 ## Can I Transfer portable subnet IP addresses between servers?
 {: #transferring-portable-subnet-ip-between-servers}